Jane Ohlmeyer wins prestigious European Research Council Advanced Grant

 “This ERC Advanced Grant is a fitting recognition of Jane’s outstanding and innovative approach to her field of research.

-Professor Ohlmeyer’s ERC award brings the total funding secured by Trinity researchers under the 2022 ERC funding calendar to €9m, joining four ERC Starting Grant awardees, two ERC Consolidator Grant awardees, and three ERC Proof of Concept Awardees.
+Prof Ohlmeyer’s ERC award brings the total funding secured by Trinity researchers under the 2022 ERC funding calendar to €9m, joining four ERC Starting Grant awardees, two ERC Consolidator Grant awardees, and three ERC Proof of Concept Awardees.
 Since the inception of the ERC programme, over 50 ERC Starting, Consolidator, Advanced and Synergy grants have been won by Trinity researchers across all three Faculties and 18 Schools.
-This is the 2nd ERC advanced award for Trinity in the SH6 (Study of the Human Past) panel.

-Professor Sinead Ryan, Trinity’s Dean of Research, said:
+Professor Sinead Ryan, Trinity’s Dean of Research, added:

 “I am very pleased to congratulate Jane on receiving this well-deserved ERC Advanced Grant Award.
 VOICES is an innovative project that harnesses Jane’s skills as a historian together with new technologies to shed light on untold stories of family, memory, and trauma.